wyfang/csgo-config/README.md

 Pressing "TAB" will display the network and FPS status, and the release will automatically disappear.

 Pressing "N" will reset the auto-canceled gun to the smashed gun and turn it on, and the game radio will emit an interesting voice.
-Pressing "V" after pressing "N" once will rotate the view 180 degrees.

 During a match, press "H" to quickly set the team's fast voice volume between 20% and 7%.